Precious metal prices in Azerbaijan down

 By Zeyni Jafarov – Trend:

-The prices of precious metals except for palladium decreased in Azerbaijan on Oct.
-7 compared to the previous price, Trend reports on Oct.
-7 referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals decreased in Azerbaijan on Oct.
+13 compared to the previous price, Trend reports on Oct.
+13 referring to the data published by the Central Bank of Azerbaijan (CBA).

 |